September 7, 2008

 The measured elementary charge (e) of 1.602176487 × 10−19 C can be approximated theoretically fairly well by assuming that the charged particle appears in a coiled configuration and that the 180° twist is effectively concentrated near the node of the enclosed wave.

-In the electromagnetic wave making an elementary particle, half the total energy is stored in the electric field (the sum of vectors E) and the other half in the magnetic field (B).
-Using radians, one can let |E| be represented by the definite integral
+In the electromagnetic wave making an elementary particle, the value of the total electric field (|Etotal|) can be derived from the total energy.
+Using radians, one can let |Etotal| be represented by the definite integral

 , where a is a constant.
 Letting the integral curve twice around the circumference of a circle, the 1/2-λ wave encloses a sphere of radius (r) λ/8π and volume (V) λ3/384π2.